-Either - Or/ Type - Question from each unit
+Essaytype - Either - Or/ Type - Question from each unit

-Programme Code : 10 Bachelor of Com puter Applications

-Non- Major Elective - Consumer Affairs

-Batch Hours/Week Total Hours Credits
+Programme Code : 10 Bachelor of Com puter Applications Part IV-Non- major elective 3 - Consumer Affairs Batch 2022-2023 Hours/Week 2 Total Hours 30 Credits 2

-2021-2022 2 30 2

-- 1. To familiarize the students with their rights and responsibilities as a consumer. - 2.To understand the procedure of redress of consumer complaints. - 3.
+- 1. To familiarize the students with their rights and responsibilities as a consumer. - 2.
+To understand the procedure of redress of consumer complaints. - 3.
 To know more about decisions on Leading Cases by Consumer Protection Act. - 4.
-To get more knowledge about Organizational set-up under the Consumer Protection Act - 5.To impart awareness about the Role of Industry Regulators in Consumer Protection - 6.
+To get more knowledge about Organizational set-up under the Consumer Protection Act - 5.
+To impart awareness about the Role of Industry Regulators in Consumer Protection - 6.
 To understand Contemporary Issues in Consumer Affairs

-5 CO1 Able to know the rights and responsibility of consumers.
+CO1 Able to know the rights and responsibility of consumers.
 CO2 Understand the importance and benefits of Consumer Protection Act.
-1 to K5 CO3 Applying the role of different agencies in establishing product and service standards.
-K1 CO4 Analyse to handle the business firms' interface with consumers.
+K1 to K5 CO3 Applying the role of different agencies in establishing product and service Standards.
+X CO4 Analyse to handle the business firms' interface with consumers.
 CO5 Assess Quality and Standardization of consumer affairs